 During your kids’ summer vacation from school, it’s natural that your normal “rules” become somewhat limited.
-Without the strict schedule of education, children are free to relax and bask in the feeling of freedom the summer break provides.
+Without the strict schedule of education, children are free to enjoy summer break.

-However, there is one aspect of the summer vacation period that causes a huge amount of debate amongst parents: should the time your child goes to sleep change?
+However, there is one aspect of the summer vacation period that causes debate: should the time your child goes to sleep change?

 The pro argument